-Ciaran Gribbin is a Grammy nominated songwriter and performer who, in addition to working with word class artists such as Madonna, U2, Paul McCartney, Snow Patrol and Al Pacino, has toured the world as the singer of INXS.
-Ciaran was born in war-torn Northern Ireland growing up in ‘The Troubles’.
+Ciaran Gribbin is a Grammy-nominated songwriter and performer who, in addition to working with world-class artists such as Madonna, U2, Paul McCartney, Snow Patrol and Al Pacino, has toured the world as the singer of INXS.

-INXS: In 2011 Ciaran became the singer of the legendary Australian band INXS.
+In 2011, Ciaran became the singer of the legendary Australian band INXS.
 He has toured extensively with INXS throughout South America, Europe and Australasia.
-2015 ended with an Oscar shortlist nomination for Ciaran’s song ‘Hey Baby Doll’ which was sung by Al Pacino in the critically acclaimed movie ‘Danny Collins’.